jacksontreid/math5610/Homework_2.md

 -

 ### Task 8
-Implement a method that will compute the ∞∞-norm of an arbitrary vector will real number entries.
+Implement a method that will compute the ∞-norm of an arbitrary vector will real number entries.
 Add an entry to your for the method you create
 -

 ### Task 9